 When we talk about self-control in dog training, we are looking for dogs to choose us over the distractions in the environment.
 It means that we do not always have to tell them “No”, “Don’t Do That” or “Leave it”.
 Self-control allows our dogs to make the right choices in life.

 However, for you to be able to teach your dog self-control, we need to create desire, because if she has no desire, she will feel no need for restraint.
 We need to use something that your dog loves to play with or even eat to build that desire so that you can then use this to teach your dog the willpower she needs.

 Your dog needs to learn to display a level of self-control, without you, the owner, having to continually remind her to stay with you and ignore that rabbit, pheasant, deer or any smells, sights and sounds that might take her attention away.

 Self-Control is one of those really challenging life skills, one where you have to trust your dog to make the right choice.
 And it really is all about choices.
 Just like humans make dozens, if not hundreds, of decisions every single day, dogs are faced with choices too.
 What we want to do when teaching Self Control is to shape your dog’s choices so that she makes the choice that you want her to make.

 To do this, you need to make the right choices more rewarding than the wrong ones.
 This in no way means that you should punish your dog for making the wrong choice.
 Instead, you should make the right decision so tempting that your dog will not contemplate making any other choice.

-Remember you can get all my secrets on how to transform your puller into a dog that walks perfectly on the lead by grabbing a copy of my new book “No Pulling Allowed” by popping over to my website at www.nopullingallowed.co.uk or alternatively you could pop over to the Amazon Kindle store and grab the kindle version there.
+Remember you can get all my secrets on how to transform your puller into a dog that walks perfectly on the lead by grabbing a copy of my new book “No Pulling Allowed” by clicking here or alternatively you could pop over to the Amazon Kindle store and grab the kindle version there.